 In terms of reaching ceiling dust bunnies, the kickboard of kitchen counter tops, and cleaning up odd jobs around the house, the DC35 performed better than any other cordless vacuum that I’ve used.
 Bake into the fact that it is powerful enough to suck dust that hides beneath your carpet, and light enough to be carried from floor to floor without a back breaking experience, and you’ll begin to realize that its $300 price tag is not just rooted in utility, but peace of mind.

-Bottom line: A vastly useful vacuum that not only put the kabash on dust and debris, but should be proudly displayed for all to see.
+Dyson DC35 Multi-floor Vacuum Bottom Line: Christen Costa 4.5 5.0 A vastly useful vacuum that not only put the kabash on dust and debris, but should be proudly displayed for all to see.

 - Powerful yet lightweight